-To ensure the security and protection of students, staff, and property, the board employs security personnel].
-In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).
+The board utilizes school marshals, and security personnel to ensure the security and protection of students, staff, and property.
+In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
+Provisions addressing the various types of security personnel can be found in the CKE policy series.

-The law enforcement duties of district security personnel are The law enforcement duties of district security personnel are: to coordinate and cooperate with commissioned officers of all other law enforcement agencies in the enforcement of district policy as necessary, patrol and confront unauthorized persons for questioning and checking for passes and identification cards as needed, direct traffic and parking on campus; check vehicles for proper parking authorization, determine if vehicles are parked in restricted areas, and ensure doors/gates are locked and opened at designated times determined by principal.
+The law enforcement duties of district security personnel are to coordinate and cooperate with commissioned officers of all other law enforcement agencies in the enforcement of district policy as necessary, patrol and confront unauthorized persons for questioning and checking for passes and identification cards as needed, direct traffic and parking on campus; check vehicles for proper parking authorization, determine if vehicles are parked in restricted areas, and ensure doors/gates are locked and opened at designated times determined by principal.